 Jack O’Connell has been an avid music lover since he was in diapers and was burning mixes at age 7, ripping a personal Beach Boys hits anthology.
 He has been listening constantly since.
 From hearing Fastball’s All the Pain Money Can Buy on cassette in the car to elementary school, to The Spy Who Shagged Me soundtrack on the Walkman, he discovered music early and was hooked.
 Along the way he endured the zeitgeist of Backstreet Boys and *NSYNC, dancing along to their performances at Madison Square Garden on VHS.
-Eventually his babysitter introduced him to the local alternative rock station–R.I.P.
-99.1 WHFS–where he could finally hear pop-punk icons like Blink-182 and Good Charlotte, Jack’s first exposure to the combination of raw rock and catchy pop.
+Eventually his babysitter introduced him to the local alternative rock station–99.1 WHFS (R.I.P.)–where he could finally hear pop-punk icons like Blink-182 and Good Charlotte, Jack’s first exposure to the combination of raw rock and catchy pop.
 Blink also influenced him toward the drums.
-During a drive past the Baltimore School for Drumming while listening to Enema of the State, Travis Barker unwittingly set events in motion that led Jack toward devotion to the kit.
-During his eight years of private drum lessons with virtuoso and now long-time friend John Coale, Jack practiced his craft with Kidz Rock bands at The Music Workshop, instructed by Fred Moss in the ways of performing and band dynamics.
+During a drive past the Baltimore School for Drumming while listening to Enema of the State at age 10, Travis Barker unwittingly set events in motion that led Jack toward devotion to the kit.
+During his eight years of private drum lessons with virtuoso and now long-time friend John Coale, Jack practiced his craft with Kidz Rock bands at The Music Workshop, instructed by singer/guitarist Fred Moss in the ways of performing and band dynamics.
 Eventually he played drums with his middle school’s jazz ensemble, taking him out of his head-bashing comfort zone and into more complex and elegant styles.